The Cultural Family Life Library

 CFAB has initiated this project because serious case reviews have highlighted that social work professionals sometimes require further support and training to work with families whose culture or religion differs from their own.
 Culture-specific training can help inform practice and avoid the risk of inadvertently enabling situations that put some children at risk.
 Some professionals also feel they lack the tools or confidence to build on cultural strengths, or to question specific cultural practices, potentially hindering better outcomes for children.
 This is an introductory guide intended for social workers supporting families in the UK.
 This guide may also be of interest to education, health and legal professionals, supporting children and families from different communities.

-An introduction to working with families with heritage from Romania
+An introduction to working with families with heritage from Jamaica

 This introductory guide covers topics including:

-- Short history of the Romanian diaspora in the UK
+- Short history of Jamaica and the UK

 - Family structure

 - Perception of childhood

 - Forms of chastisement

 - Experiences of the British Jamaican community